 - Secondary hemostasis (also known as coagulation cascade): The liver manufactures coagulation factors which are proteins that help to control bleeding.
 A complex set of chemical reactions occurs involving coagulation factors, converting factor 1 (fibrinogen) into fibrin, long thin strands which entangle the platelets.

 Rat poison depletes the body of Vitamin K which is necessary for the formation of certain blood clotting factors.

 Two types of rat poison contain anticoagulants.

-The poisons have no effect on clotting factors already in circulation, so there will be a lag of 1-3 days before these clotting factors run out (and are not replaced) and symptoms occur.
+The poisons do not affect clotting factors already in circulation, so there will be a lag of 1-3 days before these clotting factors run out (and are not replaced) and symptoms occur.

 A history of exposure to rat poison, if possible.
 Bleeding from several places will also suggest to your veterinarian there is a blood clotting problem.

-Your veterinarian may wish to perform some tests, which include blood tests to determine blood clotting time ACT test, PT test, and APTT test.
+Your veterinarian may wish to perform some tests, which include blood tests to determine blood clotting time ACT, PT, and APTT tests.

 Treatment will include:

-If ingestion has occurred recently, then your veterinarian will induce vomiting.
+- If ingestion has occurred recently, then your veterinarian will induce vomiting and pump the stomach.

-Once your cat has been stabilised, he will be sent home with an oral dose of Vitamin K that will be required for 30-45 days.
+- Once your cat is stable, he will be sent home with an oral dose of Vitamin K the cat will take for 30-45 days.